legaltextai/citator/README.md

-# Case Law Analysis Framework
+# Opinion Status Analysis Framework

 ## Purpose
 This project is an initial attempt to build a framework for assessing whether a case is "good law" by analyzing how it's cited and treated in subsequent cases.